claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Project Charter

-**Vision**: Evaluate area of improvement for bank's marketing improvements and increase bank clients’ interest in subscribing the bank's financial product
-There is a portrugess bank that spends excessive budget on marketing but does not have a satisfied result; there is not a significant change in the number of bank clients who buy the product.
-In order to handle this problem, we need to evaluate the area of improvement for the bank's marketing strategy that can help ultimately increase
+**Vision**: There is a portrugess bank that spends excessive budget on marketing but does not have a satisfied result; there is not a significant change in the number of bank clients who buy the financial product.
+In order to handle this problem, we need to evaluate the area of improvement for the bank's marketing strategy that can help ultimately increase more bank c purchase the produce.
+In this way, the bank can earn more revenue

 **Mission**: Drive subscription of term deposit by using data of clients and last contact of current campaign of the Portuguese bank to inform targeting decision